otopro

 Key Takeaways

-• ✓White interiors require immediate dye transfer removal and a dedicated synthetic interior sealant as standard protection
+• ✓White seats require immediate cleaning for clothing dye transfer followed by a dedicated synthetic interior sealant

 Ready to protect your car?